-Credit risk arises from the possibility of asset impairment occurring because counterparties are not able to meet their obligations in transactions mainly involving trade receivables and can increase due to the ongoing COVID-19 situation and its impact on the global economy.
-The Group has exposure to credit risk and is dependent on three major customers (see table below) for its receivables, in 2020 for 44% of its receivables and in 2019, 32% of receivables.
+Credit risk arises from the possibility of asset impairment occurring because counterparties are not able to meet their obligations in transactions mainly involving trade receivables.
+The Group has exposure to credit risk and is dependent on three major customers (see table below) for its receivables, in 2021 for 39% of its receivables and in 2020, 44% of receivables.
 In the normal course of business, the Group provides credit to clients, provides credit evaluations of these clients, and maintains an impairment provision for credit losses.
 Cash and cash equivalents are held with reliable counterparties.

-2020 Accounts receivable 2019 Accounts receivable
+2021 Accounts receivable 2020 Accounts receivable

 Concentration of credit risk

-Customer 1 19% 15%
+Customer 1 13% 19%

-Customer 2 13% 9%
+Customer 2 13% 13%

-Customer 3 12% 8%
+Customer 3 13% 12%

-Others 56% 68%
+Others 61% 56%

 Total 100% 100%